What are the most important fighting muscles? I will explain the roles of each muscle for fighting and how they are used during boxing.

 Abs (Frontal Body Core & Snap)

 The abdominal muscles are a very powerful set of muscles that hold your whole body together.
 Every limb in your body generates a certain amount of power individually but it is your abs that allow you to combine the force generated by every limb into one total force.
 Simply put, your abs allow you to connect the force generated by all your limbs into one powerful punch.
-Aside from connecting your whole body together the abdominal muscles help you breathe and allow you to take frontal body shots.
+Some bodybuilders bulk up to improve their body mass and strength.
+Of course, you have the choice to either adopt the dirty bulk or clean bulk, as both have their own benefits.
+However you build your mass, the abdominal muscles help you breathe and allow you to take frontal body shots.

 Back (Rear Body Core & Punch Recovery)

 The back also funtions as a total body core muscle by holding your body together and combining the power generated by all your limbs.
 Another little known (BUT VERY IMPORTANT) fact is that the back helps a lot in punch recovery–which is the speed of how fast you can pull your hand back after a punch.